 Wait List: Because of the high demand for childcare, it is not unusual for families to be placed on a waiting list.
 Children are placed on the Military Child Care (MCC) list by CYS Patron, as determined by sponsor priority and the date of application.
+Installation priorities are outlined in EXORD 231-20 Notification of Revised Department of Defense Priorities, 14 July 2020.

-Note: It is the responsibility of the parent/guardian to confirm interest in remaining on the wait list by updated MCC.com every 30 days.
+Note: It is the responsibility of the parent/guardian to confirm interest in remaining on the wait list by updating MCC.com every 30 days.
 Failure to do so will result in removal from the wait list.
 When a space is offered in a viable care option (CDC, FCC, etc.) parent/guardians are given 48 hours to accept or decline the space.
 If Parent Central Services is unable to contact the parent/guardian, the space will be made available to the next eligible child/youth on the wait list.
 Contact Parent Central Services to discuss the available wait list options.

-Viable Child Care Option: Care to meet the patron's schedule that reflects the necessary program type (full day, hourly, part day, etc.) and the appropriate age group (infant, toddler, preschool and school-age) for the child.
+Viable Child Care Option: Care to meet the patron's schedule that reflects the necessary program type (full day, hourly, part day, etc) and the appropriate age group (infant, toddler, preschool and school-age) for the child.
 Care may be on or off-post in any CDS system (CDC, FCC, SAC, PCS) at any location convenient to either the home or work.
 Viable off-post care options are those that are comparable in price and quality to CDS sponsored child care options.

 Youth Center Registration: Youth may self-register as a guest for CYS programs by completing the one page registration form.
 Forms are available at the Youth Center.
 Youth may attend the regular Youth Programs (not field trips or special events until registration is finalized) as a guest member immediately upon receipt of completed form.
 CYS staff will validate the registration form.
 If registration is not validated within 5 working days from receipt of form, youth's guest membership will be cancelled.
-Once registration is validated (and, if required, Tool #1 is completed and returned), an annual pass will be issued to the youth.
+Once registration is validated (and, if required, Tool #1 is completed and returned), an annual pass will be issued to youth.